Christianity in Turkey: Early Christianity

-The Christianization of ancient Arameans and Armenians most likely began around the 1st century AD.
+The Christianization of ancient Assyrians and Armenians most likely began around the 1st century AD.
 The spread of Christianity beyond Jerusalem is discussed in the Book of Acts.

 The Cappadocian Fathers produced some of the earliest hagiographies in the region.
-In addition to writings about feminine virtue by Gregory of Nyssa and Gregory of Nazianzos, later texts about Nicholas of Sion and Theodore of Sykeon described miracles and rural life.
+In addition to writings about feminine virtue by Gregory of Nyssa and Gregory of Nazianzos; later texts about Nicholas of Sion and Theodore of Sykeon described miracles and rural life.

 The historical region of Syria became one of the main centers of miaphisite Christianity, embodied in the Oriental Orthodoxy, which had accepted only the first three ecumenical councils: Nicaea (325), Constantinople (381) and Ephesus (431).
 Miaphisite Christians were strongly opposed to Chalcedonian Creed that had been established by the Council of Chalcedon in 451.
 In the 5th and 6th centuries, the Syriac Orthodox Church that originated in Antioch continued to fracture into multiple denominations.
 Some Armenian miaphysite Christians sought to reunite with Rome in later centuries, but their efforts were unsuccessful.

 Constantinople is generally considered to be the center and the "cradle of Orthodox Christian civilization".
 From the mid-5th century to the early 13th century, Constantinople was the largest and wealthiest city in Europe.
 The city became famous for its architectural masterpieces, such as Hagia Sophia, the cathedral of the Eastern Orthodox Church, which served as the seat of the Ecumenical Patriarchate, the sacred Imperial Palace where the Emperors lived, the Hippodrome, the Golden Gate of the Land Walls, and opulent aristocratic palaces.
 The University of Constantinople was founded in the fifth century and contained artistic and literary treasures before it was sacked in 1204 and 1453, including its vast Imperial Library which contained the remnants of the Library of Alexandria and had 100,000 volumes.
 The city was the home of the Ecumenical Patriarch of Constantinople and guardian of Christendom's holiest relics such as the Crown of thorns and the True Cross.
 During most of its existence, the Byzantine Empire was one of the most powerful economic, cultural, and military forces in Europe.
 The imperial role in the affairs of the Church never developed into a fixed, legally defined system.
 Additionally, due to the decline of Rome and internal dissension in the other Eastern Patriarchates, the Church of Constantinople became, between the 6th and 11th centuries, the richest and most influential centre of Christendom.